The Escarpment, S. Afr.

 Strangely eroded rocks of the Black Reef Formation, nearby Bourke’s Luck Potholes on the “Great Eastern Escarpment” in South Africa 2023.

 Pictured above, this thin, hard quartzite Black Reef formation, almost horizontal in attitude, blankets the landscape of the “Great Eastern Escarpment” .
-It was deposited on the floor of the inland Transvaal Sea as a clean, pebbly sandstone less the 2.65 billion years ago.
-It formed a covering that long resisted strong erosion, and protected the underlying softer Basement graite-gneiss and Wolkberg rocks.
+It was deposited on the floor of the inland Transvaal Sea, as a clean, pebbly sandstone less than 2.65 billion years ago.
+It formed a covering that resisted strong erosion, which protected the underlying softer basement of granite-gneiss and Wolkberg rocks.

 “Looking east across the “Lowveld” from the Wonder View R532 on the “Great Eastern Escarpment” in South Africa 2023.

 Later, we drove further south on R36 along the “Great Eastern Escarpment” to the R532 turnoff.
 Pictured above, we stopped at the “Wonder Viewpoint” to look across the “Lowveld” towards Kruger National Park.
-This almost unrivalled view-site reaches 1,700 m, the total drop to the Eastern Lowveld far below is around 800 m.
+This is almost an unrivalled view-site that reaches 1,700 m elevation.
+The total drop to the Eastern Lowveld is around 800 m.

 South of “God’s Window” R532 of the “Great Eastern Escarpment” in South Africa 2023.

 Pictured above, the “Great Eastern Escarpment” is one of the world’s most impressive landscapes, and God’s Window is one of its highest points, (1,730 meters).
-The underlying, almost horizontal and well-bedded quartzite is geologically mapped as being the upper Wolkberg Formation.
-This sequence was the first to form of the Transvaal Supergroup, deposited within a smaller proto-basin (2.7 billion years ago), and it is exceptionally well show-cased at the God’s Window, under the Black Reef Formation.
+The underlying, almost horizontal and well-bedded quartzite, is geologically mapped as being the upper Wolkberg Formation.
+This sequence was the first to form of the Transvaal Supergroup, deposited within a smaller proto-basin (2.7 billion years ago).
+It is exceptionally well show-cased at the God’s Window, under the Black Reef Formation.

 Entrance sign to the Sudwala Caves within the “Great Eastern Escarpment” near and just northwest of Nelspruit, South Africa 2023.

-As we approached Nelspruit (34 km) from the north on R539, we stopped and explored the Sudwala Caves.
+As we approach Nelspruit (34 km) from the north on R539, we stopped and explored the Sudwala Caves, (in 2023).
 The caves are found within a rugged dolomite hillside known as Mankelexele.
 The caves are located on the farm Sudwalaskraal, hidden by dense woodland in the valley of the Houtbosloop, (a tributary of the Crocodile River).

 Google map of the Sudwala Cave location near Nelspruit, South Africa